crandylb/stage2-2/README.txt

-README.txt -- stage2-2 contains optimized version via stage2, CRB, Sep 14, 2013
+README.txt -- stage2-2 contains optimized version via stage2, CRB, Oct 19, 2013

 The purpose of this directory is to provide an optimized version of stage2 implemented using the facilities of the first version of stage2 obtained from